Bogo56/AdCapture_bot/README.md

 ### And the Solution
 I wanted to create a solution that would be usefull to all my teammates and not just myself.
 That's why a simple script was not enough.
 So i had to create an app that could be used by anyone and mainly non-coders.
 This is how I came up with this project.

+## How To Use
+1. Insert the id's of the pages you would like to take screenshots of into the Database.
+2. Add the email you're sending to.
+  a. once inserted the data is persisted for every time the app is opened

+### Fully automated mode
+* In this mode the app does all the work of making the screeshots, generating a PDF from them and sending it to the chosen email - with the click of a single button.

 ## Project Workflow
 Here, I'm outlining very briefly the phases that the project went trough from start to finish.